Understanding Colchicine: History and Mechanism

 How Colchicine Works

-Unlike NSAIDs and corticosteroids that broadly suppress inflammation, colchicine works through a specific mechanism targeting the gout inflammatory cascade:
+Unlike nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids that broadly suppress inflammation, colchicine works through a specific mechanism targeting the gout inflammatory cascade:

 - Microtubule disruption: Binds to tubulin, preventing microtubule polymerization